sujitojha1/gemini-study-buddy/README.md

 2. Open Google Chrome and navigate to `chrome://extensions`.
 3. Enable **Developer mode** in the top-right corner.
 4. Click **Load unpacked** and select the `extension/` directory from this project.
-5. The Gemini Flashcards Tutor icon will appear in your toolbar.
+5. The Gemini Study Buddy icon will appear in your toolbar.
 Pin it for quick access.
-6. Open the extension popup and paste your Gemini API key when prompted.
-The key is only used locally while the popup remains open.

 ## Usage

 1. Open a webpage, PDF (viewed in Chrome), or YouTube transcript that you want to study.
 2. (Optional) Highlight a section to prioritize that text.
 Otherwise the full page will be analysed.
-3. Click the Gemini Flashcards Tutor icon.
+3. Click the Gemini Study Buddy icon.
-4. Paste your Gemini API key into the popup and click **Load key**.
-The key is kept in-memory only for that session.
+4. Make sure the local FastAPI server (below) is running so the popup can reach Gemini.
-5. Choose **Generate Summary**, **Generate Flashcards**, or **Generate Quiz**.
+5. Choose **Generate Flashcards** or **Generate Quiz**.
 6. Review the generated study aids directly in the popup and copy them into your notes or study app.

 > **Tip:** If the page is very long, the extension trims the context that is sent to Gemini.
 You can refine the focus by highlighting the most important section before generating content.